ZexiXin/CYBR8420/Requirement of SSE.md

   5. Receiver attempts to download file VS attacker attempts to change/swap file.

+* Assess alignment of security requirements derived from mis-use case analysis with advertised features of the open-source software.
+Review OSS project documentation and         codebase to support your observations.

 ### Part 2:
 * Review OSS project documentation for security-related configuration and installation issues